HQInterview/BI-developer/README.md

 The goal of this BI assignment is to find out if you could join our BI star-team to help us build a world-class data-driven startup.

-We expect you to have not just lots of experience with building a data warehouse, but also hand-on experience with programming in other languages such as Python, Go, Nodejs, or PHP.
+We expect you to have not just lots of experience with building a data warehouse, but also hands-on experience with software development in other languages such as Python, Go, Nodejs, or PHP.

 We will be evaluating the overall quality of your output, incl. the code quality & cleaness, SQL query optimisation, proper usage of a versioning tool and human-readable comments.

 The assignment is split into 3 parts:

-1. Data warehouse & ETL load
+1. **Data warehouse & ETL load** => submission to a new GitHub repository
-2. Fix and clean the data
+2. **Fix and clean the data** => submission via Evernote or whatever online note app
-3. API endpoint

-We expect you'll submit (1) and (3) to new separate public git repositories (i.e. GitHub) - more info below.
+3. **API endpoint** => submission to a new GitHub repository

 Please use `Readme.md` file in each repository to give us more info re. how did you approach the problem, why did you chose the solution you implemented etc.